Legaeldan/milestone-1/README.md

 <h3>Acknowledgements</h3>

-I received inspiration and assistance on this project from Simon Daehly (Eventyret), who assisted above and beyond to help improve the site, especially to the point that I definately intend to return to this site once I have Javascript under my belt.
+I received inspiration and assistance on this project from Simen Daehlin (Eventyret), who assisted above and beyond to help improve the site, especially to the point that I definately intend to return to this site once I have Javascript under my belt.
 He's certainly helped show me what features will be available to me later on down the line.